segmentio/segment-docs/src/connections/destinations/catalog/sentry/index.md

 [Sentry](https://sentry.io) is open-source error tracking that helps developers monitor and fix crashes in real time.
 Iterate continuously.
 Boost efficiency.
 Improve user experience.
 The `analytics.js` Sentry Destination is open-source.
 You can browse the code [on GitHub](https://github.com/segmentio/analytics.js-integrations/tree/master/integrations/sentry).

-This document was last updated on October 16, 2018.
+This document was last updated on January 16, 2020.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!

 ## Getting Started